User Commandline Mannual

 Usage

-new create a new wallet address
+Create a new wallet address

-default print default wallet address
+View the default wallet address

 View the bucket/object password for uploading.
 The enc mode is set when upload object.
 If enc mode is set to aes1, then bucket password is selected for uploading, on the other hand, if enc mode is set to aes2, then object password is selected for uploading.
 Right password should be used for downloading encrypted objects.